A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 • Waiting for the other shoe to drop

-Without the resolve to re-establish safety together, no revolution can happen.
+Without the resolve to re-establish safety and approach it together as a couple, no revolution can happen.

 By daring intimacy, you choose to face your partner vulnerably, with an open heart, even if something feels so scary and overwhelming.